Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Authorizes the Wyoming Aeronautics Commission to promulgate reasonable rules governing where unmanned aircraft may take off and land with due consideration of public health and safety.
-The commission may develop rules governing UAS operations in coordination with the UAS industry and political subdivisions.
-The commission does not have power to regulate unmanned aircraft operations in navigable airspace.
-Prohibits landing an unmanned aircraft on another person's property without consent, except in case of forced landing.
+Requires the Wyoming Aeronautics Commission to promulgate reasonable rules governing where unmanned aircraft may take off and land in coordination with the UAS industry and local governments.
+The commission may develop rules governing UAS operation unless prohibited or previously provided for in federal law.
+Explicitly prohibits the commission from regulating unmanned aircraft operation in navigable airspace (federal domain).

 View source